 From_ line, >From_ line, >>From_ line, >>>From_ line, etc.

 Since every From_ lines in a message body are quoted,

 Sylpheed will not misparse the mbox.

-#2 Updated by Ricardo Mones over 2 years ago
+#2 Updated by Ricardo Mones almost 3 years ago

 So, was either a bug on the MDA not escaping correctly the From, or the MDA was writting a mbox variant not supported by Sylpheed, which seems to be a mboxrd reader (from the same document you quoted):

 mboxcl format is like mboxo format, but includes a Content-